robertsdotpm/p2pd/docs/source/articles/future_work.rst

 Mac OS X has similar security measures.
 A user without much experience may not know what to do.
 It would be a good idea to automatically setup rules to allow P2PD to use the Internet on various platforms.
-I'd also like to put some work into packaging in the future so that this software is as easy to use as possible.
+I'd also like to put some work into packaging in the future.

 Pushing sockets
 ----------------